A study by French newspaper Le Parisien compared 385 areas in Paris to discover the best places to live in the City of Light. Here are the results…

 The upper-class neighbourhood of the “golden triangle” – located between the Avenue des Champs-Élysées, Avenue Montaigne and Avenue George V – is especially admired, and Monceau Park, by Boulevard de Courcelles, is extremely popular with families.
 Score: 76.7 out of 100.

 A vibrant town in the south-west Paris region, Sèvres is just 11km from the city centre, but also has many green spaces for families to enjoy.
 Made up of 12 different neighbourhoods, it is best known for producing porcelain, which it has been doing since the 18th century.
 Score: 76.4 out of 100.

-There are many more apartments for sale than houses in Sèvres, so they are often in demand, especially family homes like this charming six-bedroom stone residence (HH-12021077).
+There are many more apartments for sale than houses in Sèvres, so they are often in demand, especially family homes like this charming six-bedroom stone residence west of Paris (HH-12021077).
 A private haven in a tree-filled park, this grand house a has a strikingly beautiful infinity swimming pool, which is surrounded by mature gardens.
 It is currently on the market for €2,700,000.

 - The 4th arrondissement

 On the right bank of the Seine, the 4th arrondissement contains what is considered to the liveliest part of the Marais.
 Bursting with restaurants, art galleries, speciality shops and boutiques it is popular with locals and tourists alike.
 Place des Vosges, the Pompidou Centre and Notre Dame are other iconic landmarks to be found in the 4th arrondissement.
 Score: 76.1 out of 100.

 - The 6th arrondissement